About Foster Care

 Foster families are licensed through Methodist Children’s Home, which is licensed by the Texas Department of Family and Protective Services (TDFPS) and accredited by the Council on Accreditation (COA).

 The foster care program at MCH is served by staff members who carefully plan for the child’s care, monitor progress and adjustment to the foster home setting, support the foster family through frequent telephone calls and visits, and plan for the child’s eventual return to the home or alternate permanent placement.

-Foster care through Methodist Children's Home is unique because the majority of parents or legal guardians place children and youth voluntarily.
+Foster care through Methodist Children’s Home is unique because the majority of parents or legal guardians place children and youth voluntarily.
 MCH also accepts children under the conservatorship of TDFPS.
-The Home offers a per diem reimbursement for boarding care and day care for foster parents who work out of the home, along with routine medical and dental care for the foster children.
+MCH offers a per diem reimbursement for boarding care and day care for foster parents who work out of the home, along with routine medical and dental care for the foster children.

 Fill out the Foster Care Inquiry below to get the conversation started!

 Find a Location Near You